 Liability for rental car theft.
 Removes from the list of provisions that may be included in a motor vehicle rental agreement a rebuttable presumption that a motor vehicle renter is not liable, in certain circumstances, for losses incurred by the rental company related to theft of the motor vehicle.
 Requires a damage waiver to cover all damage, loss, and liability, less any included deductible, to which a rental company and renter may otherwise agree concerning the renter's responsibility.
 Repeals the offense of auto theft and receiving stolen auto parts.
 Provides that a person who knowingly or intentionally exerts unauthorized control of a motor vehicle or a component part of a motor vehicle, with the intent to deprive the other person of any part of its value or use, commits theft, a Level 6 felony.
-Provides that a person who knowingly or intentionally exerts unauthorized control of a motor vehicle or a component part of its value or use, and has a prior unrelated conviction for theft of a motor vehicle or theft of a motor vehicle or use, and has a prior unrelated conviction for theft of a motor vehicle or theft of a component part, commits theft, a Level 5 felony.
+Provides that a person who knowingly or intentionally exerts unauthorized control of a motor vehicle or a component part of a motor vehicle, with the intent to deprive the other person of any part of its value or use, and has a prior unrelated conviction for theft of a motor vehicle or theft of a component part, commits theft, a Level 5 felony.
 Makes conforming amendments.